HappyMakula/ak2/ak2/lab1/readme.md

-Reads what you written and prints it
+Reads what you have written and prints it